 Naturally, knit shirts also became a part of the look.
 Along with polo shirts that had the same ribbed bottom, most commonly by Fred Perry, the shirt was a more casual option for members of the working-class British subculture during the summer months.

 At Highsnobiety, we've also had a go at creating our take on the style.
-Featuring front accent panels borrowed from 50s bowling shirts, you can check it out in our first seasonal collection, along with more shirting options below.
+Featuring front accent panels borrowed from 50s bowling shirts, you can check it out along with more shirting options below.

 Shop some of our favorite men's knit shirt below